What Is User Retention and Why Is It Important?

 The final number will give you a specific percentage you can use to gauge your overall retention rate.

-There isn't a universally defined "good" user retention rate, but the higher, the better.
+There isn't a universally defined "good" user retention, but the higher, the better.
 The average retention rate for the majority of apps is around six to 20% over eight weeks.
 You can use this as a benchmark to determine what your ideal retention rate is in your industry.

 If your goal is to boost user retention, there are many ways to do so with the right strategies.
 Some of the best methods for retaining users and providing users with the ideal experience involve: